google/zerocopy/README.md

 enabled, the `alloc` crate is added as a dependency, and some allocation-related functionality is added.

+`byteorder` (enabled by default): Adds the `byteorder` module and a dependency on the `byteorder` crate.
+The `byteorder` module provides byte order-aware equivalents of the multi-byte primitive numerical types.
+Unlike their primitive equivalents, the types in this module have no alignment requirement and support byte order conversions.
+This can be useful in handling file formats, network packet layouts, etc which don't provide alignment guarantees and which may use a byte order different from that of the execution platform.

 `simd`: When the `simd` feature is enabled, `FromBytes` and `AsBytes` impls are emitted for all stable SIMD types which exist on the target platform.
 Note that the layout of SIMD types is not yet stabilized, so these impls may